LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 1. **snaplab_general**.
 Gor general lab discussion.
 2. **snaplab_papers**.
 For sharing papers.
 3. **snaplab_scrum**.
 For coordinating our weekly scrum.
 The scrum is a place to discuss any coding/analysis challenges related to projects.
 It is accompanied by a weekly 60-minute zoom call that is available on short notice to anyone who wants to sign up and workshop a problem.
+If you want to sign up for a scrum, find the next open slot on the **Meetings** [calendar](#calendars) (it will be marked by a calendar event called `Scrum [OPEN]`).
+Edit that event by replacing the `[OPEN]` with your name (e.g. `[Linden]`) and add a zoom link to the event.
+Finally, announce on the slack channel that you've taken a slot and check that people can attend!
+Lab members should be keeping the weekly scrum slot available by default, so they should be able to attend, but it's always worth checking!
+If you want to move your scrum slot around to accomodate peoples' schedules, feel free to do so.

 ### Calendars
 We use Google Calendar to track meetings, lab-wide events, and known absences.
 Upon arrival, you will be invited to the lab's calendar, where you fill find: